 The Third All-African games -- and with the competition into its second week now, several events are entering their final stages.

-The Third All-African games -- and with the competition into its second week now, several events are entering their final stages.
+Background: The Third All-African games -- and with the competition into its second week now, several events are entering their final stages.
 In the swimming the Tunisians have turned in the best results, picking up several gold medals, and setting new African records.
 On the football pitch, there have been one or two surprise results, including Monday's (17 July) one-one draw between low-fancied Mali, and reigning African champions Ghana.
 And in the boxing ring, there have also been one or two upsets as the various contests move into the quarter final stage.

 SYNOPSIS: In the boxing ring, the featherweight bout between Zambia's John Sichula and Mohammed Khelifi of Algeria produced only the fourth knockout seen so far at the games.
 Sichula in the light shorts, applied a lot of pressure early on in the first round, and Khelifi found it difficult to launch a counter attack.